-2) The projected tax rates for former village property owners would decrease by an estimated 11.7%, an approximate savings of \$213 on a property assessed at \$100,000.
+2) The projected tax rates for former village property owners that receive water and sewer services would decrease by an estimated 11.7%, an approximate savings of \$213 on a property assessed at \$100,000.
+The projected tax rates for former village property owners that do not receive water and sewer services would decrease by an estimated 61%, equal to a reduction of \$493 on a property assessed for \$100,000.
 Town property owners are projected to see an estimated decrease of 12.2%, equal to a reduction of \$38 on a property assessed for \$100,000.
 Further analysis and more detailed projection can be found in Appendix B.